-Review: What I Like About The Mpk Mini 25
+Review: What’s Good About The Akai Mpk Mini 25

 1) Portability: Fits inside of any backpack and most laptop sleeve cases.
 It’s a tight fit stuffed into a sleeve (with the laptop), but it works.
 It fits best in a regular backpack or a Namba bag.

 2) LPK25 + LPD8: You get the 25keys and 8 drum pads all in one unit.
 It’s like they had a baby!

 3) Built-In Arpeggiator.
 This is a great feature, you have a choice of mapping it to a custom temp (using tap temp) or the standard global tempo.
 Normally, on compact units features get stripped, I’m glad they’ve kept this one.